- Easy Window Management

 You can also use this to temporarily view line numbers and cancel with

 C-g.
 Is it that useful?
 Probably not.
-But it’s cool, so who cares?
+But it’s cool.

 A Few More